Applications closed.

 Can you please confirm that PFROs are ineligible as per section 4.3 of the grant opportunity guidelines?

 Publicly Funded Research Organisations (PFROs) are not eligible to apply, however joint applications (consortia) including PFROs may be acceptable provided you have a lead not-for-profit organisation that is an eligible entity, and who is the main driver of the project and is eligible to apply.
-For further information on joint applications, refer to section 7.2 of the Grant Opportunity Guidelines.
+For further information on joint applications, refer to section 7.2 of the grant opportunity guidelines.

 Is there a co-investment/matched funding requirement for the IPO grant opportunity?